Creating Roles for Workforce Users

 Organization Level Roles

-There are three system-level Organization Roles that are available by default: Organization Owner, Organization Admin and Organization User.
-All three Roles have complete and total access to Empeon Workforce across all companies that fall within the organization.
+All three Organization Roles have full access to Empeon Workforce across all companies that fall within the organization.
 There are no restrictions from a system administration standpoint.
-Where these Roles differ is in their ability to add other Workforce Users to the system, and determine the level of access those Users will have.
-Put simply, no Organizational User can create or modify another Workforce User with equal or greater Role permissions.
-This is to ensure that there is a proper hierarchy in how Users are added and assigned their Role given the amount of sensitive information that Empeon Workforce houses.
+Where these Roles differ is in their ability to add other Workforce Users to the system and determine the level of access those Users will have.

-Tier 2 Organization Admin Organization Admins can create and edit the access levels of both Organization Users and Company-level Users as needed.
-They can also create custom Company-level Roles.
+Tier 2 | Organization Admin | Organization Admins can only manage the access levels for both Organization Users and Company-level Users. |

-Creating a Custom Company Level Role
+Creating a Custom Company-Level Role

 When creating a new Role, the system will require the following fields of information to first be entered:

-• Role Name: Enter a name for the Role based on the permissions it will provide.
+Role Name - Enter a name for the Role based on the permissions it will provide.

-• Role Description: Provide a description to differentiate the Role from others.
+Role Description - Provide a description to differentiate the Role from others.
 Highlight specific access privileges or indicate the position within the company for which the Role is intended.

-• Clone Role: This is an optional feature available if there is an existing Role that can serve as a model for the new Role.
+- Clone Role - This is an optional feature available if there is an existing Role that can serve as a model for the new Role.
 Selecting a Role in this field duplicates its permissions, which can then be modified for the Custom Role being created.

 The next section on this screen involves customizing permissions for each of the five tabs within Empeon Workforce: Dashboard, People, Actions, Reports, and Company.
 To configure permissions for each tab, select each tab individually to view and adjust its permissions.

-By default, each permission is set to No access.
+By default, each permission is set to "No access".
 In the top right corner of this section, there is an option to set all permissions across the five tabs to either Full access or No access.
 This can be helpful if a User's Role is intended to have almost full access to the system, with the exception of only a few permissions.
-In this scenario, setting each permission to Full access and then turning off the few permissions that the User will not have can be the most time-efficient approach.
+In this case, setting each permission to Full access and then disabling the few permissions the User won’t need can be the most time-efficient approach.

 Setting Permissions